Average Retirement Income by Age and State

 Using data to your advantage

-The data shows that retirement income is far from uniform; it can shift dramatically by age and geography.
+The data show that retirement income is far from uniform; it can shift dramatically by age and geography.
 While median figures provide a powerful benchmark, your ultimate financial success depends on personalizing this information.

 Use these age and state-by-state averages not as a final goal, but as a critical reality check.
 Suppose that your projected income falls below the average for your age or location.
-In that case, it’s a clear signal to increase savings, optimize your withdrawal strategy to manage taxes, or re-evaluate your geographic future.
-The time to plan your specific income strategy is now.
+In that case, it’s a clear signal to increase savings, optimize your withdrawal strategy to manage taxes or re-evaluate your geographic future.

 Related Content